mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 ConnectionCreated and ConnectionReady each involve different state changes in the pool.

--  ConnectionCreated adds a new “unestablished” `Connection <#connection>`_, meaning the totalConnectionCount increases by one
+-  ConnectionCreated adds a new “pending” `Connection <#connection>`_, meaning the totalConnectionCount increases by one
 -  ConnectionReady establishes that the `Connection <#connection>`_ is ready for use, meaning the availableConnectionCount increases by one

 ConnectionClosed indicates that the `Connection <#connection>`_ is no longer a member of the pool, decrementing totalConnectionCount and potentially availableConnectionCount.
 After this point, the `Connection <#connection>`_ is no longer a part of the pool.
 Further hypothetical events would not indicate a change to the state of the pool, so they are not specified here.